 It can take scientists more than a decade to develop a promising compound into an approved drug for patients.
 Repurposing existing drugs for new uses can potentially speed up the drug development process.
 NCATS’ drug repurposing programs support research at NIH and beyond to improve drug repurposing, including for projects focused on COVID‑19.
 Scientists can collaborate with NCATS to use its drug repurposing resources, including assay and compound libraries.

-- NCATS scientists and their collaborators at the Southern Research Institute, Naval Research Laboratory and Scripps Research Institute used an NCATS compound library to identify several compounds and drugs that inhibited a cell recycling process called autophagy and could protect cells against SARS-CoV-2.
-Through a series of tests, the researchers found the compounds also blocked endocytosis, a process that viruses use to infect cells.
-Reporting their results in ACS Infectious Diseases, the investigators suggested such inhibitors could someday be part of an anti-SARS-CoV-2 drug cocktail.
+- NCATS scientists and their collaborators at the Southern Research Institute, Naval Research Laboratory and Scripps Research Institute used an NCATS compound library to identify several compounds and drugs that inhibited a cell recycling process and could protect cells against SARS-CoV-2.
+Through a series of tests, the researchers found the compounds also blocked a process that viruses use to infect cells.
+The investigators suggested such inhibitors could someday be part of an anti-SARS-CoV-2 drug cocktail.